gsi-upm/SAGA/README.md

 ![Test 2](imgs/test2.png)
 ![Test 3](imgs/test3.png)

-Run the application over each corpus and check out the resoults.
+Run the application over each corpus and check out the results.

 ## How to add new NIF's services, algorithms or dictionaries?
 Check out [SEAS's project](https://github.com/gsi-upm/SAGA)